 9th and higher harmonics: -40 dB

-You can gauge the level of the fundamental and harmonics by viewing them on a real-time audio spectrum analyzer or by using the freeware CEA-2010 program written by Don Keele.
-Here’s how a CEA-2010 test looks on TrueRTA:
+You can gauge the level of the fundamental and harmonics by viewing them on a real-time audio spectrum analyzer or by using various CTA-2010 measurement programs.
+Here’s how a CTA-2010 test looks on TrueRTA:

 My recommendations for test distances are as follows: